Personal Safety and Situational Awareness Training for Social Services Professionals Working at or Away from the Office

 • On-Site: 2-4 hour training (3 hour duration most commonly elected for)

 • Customization: Content customized to best suit your needs.
-Customization included in pricing
+Customization included in pricing.

 Audience: Social Workers, Licensed Marriage & Family Therapists & Licensed Mental Health Counselors, Hospice Caregivers, Chaplains, Homeless Shelter Attendants, and Home Health Care Providers, Case Managers.